 What’s the smallest step forward?
 (Instead of “write the chapter,” try “write a rough bullet-point outline.”)

 👉 Try this: Instead of criticizing yourself for being stuck, go for a walk and ask your mind and body: What is my resistance trying to tell me?
-Take those messages seriously.
-Adjust your approach to writing accordingly.
+Where in my body do I feel that resistance?
+What part of this project feels most alive right now?
+What part feels most distant or foggy?
+What kinds of emotional, practical, or creative support might help me re-engage with this work?

 If you struggle with accountability, try: